probabilityFLOW/Gradient-Flow-Reading-Group/README.md

 # Gradient-Flow-Reading-Group

 This reading group focuses on the gradient flow and its application in machine learning tasks.
-Topics encompass but not be limited to: optimal transport,  information geometry, diffusion/flow-based model, variational inference, optimisation-centred sampling, etc..
+Topics encompass but not be limited to: optimal transport,  information geometry, diffusion/flow-based model, Stein's method, variational inference, optimisation-centred sampling, etc..

 Here are our main references:
 [Statistical optimal transport](https://arxiv.org/abs/2407.18163) -  Sinho Chewi et al.